allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 writer.write_manifest(metadata=metadata)
 ```

-Once the steps are run, the new dataset will be found in the `processed_dataset` directory.
+Congratulations!
+If you got this far, you have a complete dataset ready to view in the TFE viewer.
+The new dataset will be found in the `processed_dataset` directory.

 ## 5. Viewing the dataset

 Now that the dataset is processed, we can view it in the Timelapse Feature Explorer!

-Our public release of Timelapse Feature Explorer is designed to load datasets hosted on a web server.
-To load **local datasets and files**, you'll need to run a **local instance** of the viewer.
+Timelapse Feature Explorer is designed to load datasets using HTTP(S).
+Your data must be hosted on a web server and served over HTTPS to be loaded on our public build.
+Alternatively, you can run a **local web server** and a **local instance** of the viewer.
 We'll cover steps for both options.

 ### Viewing datasets via the web

-> **_NOTE:_** To use a dataset with our public build of Timelapse Feature Explorer, the dataset must be accessible using the HTTPS protocol (e.g., `https://example.com/your-dataset/`).
-If you need to use HTTP, run a local instance of the viewer.

 For this tutorial, you can load a pre-processed example copy of the dataset, which we've hosted on GitHub.
 You can access it at this URL: `https://raw.githubusercontent.com/allen-cell-animated/colorizer-data/doc/getting-started-guide/documentation/getting_started_guide/example/processed_dataset/manifest.json`

 If you have updated the dataset files or want to use a local dataset, skip to the next section ([Installing Timelapse Feature Explorer locally](#installing-timelapse-feature-explorer-locally)).

-#### Opening your dataset
+#### Opening your dataset with data hosted via HTTPS

 1. Open Timelapse Feature Explorer at [https://timelapse.allencell.org](https://timelapse.allencell.org).